fabacab/fetlife-aslsearch/README.markdown

 ## Change log

+* Version 0.4.3
+    * Bugfix: Correct an issue that sometimes resulted in an infinite "Loading" progress bar.
+    * Bugfix: Correct an issue where search results intermittently failed to return correct user information.
+    * Additional improvements to load capacity and network utilization now offers better performance, especially on slow Internet connections.
 * Version 0.4.2.1
     * Bugfix: Stop automatic searching when end of results are reached in Classic mode.
 * Version 0.4.2